A Word from the Director –

 Here at Heart to Heart we believe Jesus can take our deepest intimate feelings of hopelessness and brokenness and turn them into a fulfilled life worth living again.
 So come, take the first step on this journey towards a life full of faith, hope and love – to a life well lived – you’ll be glad you did!

-Phone our office and join a study group or talk to a para-professional volunteer confidentially one-on-one.
+Phone our office and join a study group or talk to a trained peer counseling volunteer confidentially one-on-one.
 We are here for you.
 You don’t have to do it alone because our door is open … just come!